RinMinase/minimal-new-tab/README.md

 But...
 I would need to pay a one-time fee of $5 for this basic extension, which no one would probably use.
 Ref: https://developer.chrome.com/docs/webstore/register.

 Besides, if you are suspicious of this extension, you may check the mere 200 lines of code in this repository if there is anything which would take your data.
 Which, background tasks like those would chew up the precious memory I was complaining on in the first place. :)

+Lastly, [here you go](https://www.virustotal.com/gui/search/https%253A%252F%252Fgithub.com%252FRinMinase%252Fminimal-new-tab%252Freleases%252Flatest%252Fdownload%252Fnewtab.zip) (VirusTotal link for the latest release).
+Not sure if this would satisfy you.